MissouriMRDT/BMS_Software/README.md

 -Idle shutoff and Estop alarm

-It is recommended to create your own, import the source files, and solve the linker and compiler search path issues in your own way.
+It is recommended to create your own project, import the source files, and solve the linker and compiler search path issues in your own way.